LirycMoaners/HiScore/README.md

 # HiScore

-The HiScore project is an Angular 5 version of the KeepScore app (Nolan Lawson).
+The HiScore project is an Angular 8 app based on the concept of the KeepScore app (Nolan Lawson).

-It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.0.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.

-It includes build for Android with [Cordova](https://github.com/apache/cordova-android) version 8.0.0.
+It includes build for Android with [Capacitor](https://github.com/ionic-team/capacitor) version 1.4.0.

 It includes build for Desktop with [Electron](https://github.com/electron/electron) version 2.0.7.

 ## Dependencies

 Run `npm install` to install all the dependencies this project needs.

-Run `cordova platform add android` to install the platform to build for android.

 ## Development server